 This wrist rest is quite unusual because it’s basically a small bean bag that provides extra comfort for your work or gaming sessions.

-5. VicTsing Mouse Pad, Ergonomic Mouse Pad with Gel Wrist Rest Support
+5. Ergonomic Mouse Pad with Gel-Cushioned Wrist Rest

 This is a more traditional mouse pad that will provide strong support for your wrist and hand.
 The mouse surface is rather small, but if you work with a fast cursor, then you should be able to use it without any issues.

 The item is cheap, so you can test it out without worrying about the price too much.
-What’s great about it is that it comes in three different colors so you can adjust it to your preferences.
-You can choose between black, black, and red (which would be perfect for gamers), as well as blue.
+What’s great about it is that it is available in various printed designs to suit your style.
+It includes a monochromatic world map design, a marble grain pattern, and a couple of whimsical butterfly designs.